interledger/rfcs/0000-settlement-engine/0000-settlement-engine.md

 The response to the request MUST include the converted, rounded **[`Quantity`](#quantity-json-type)** used to fulfill the request, which MUST be less than or equal to the amount sent in the original request.
 (If the amount rounds down to 0, this this amount MAY be 0.)

 Then, the system with the additional precision initiating the request MUST track the leftover sum so it may accumulate and be retried in subsequent requests.

-#### Choosing scales

-All quantities the settlement engine includes in its responses or callback requests MUST use the same unit its settlements are denominated in, which is typically the smallest denomination of the asset on the settlement system.

-The accounting system is RECOMMENDED to use the same unit or scale as the settlement engine to minimize conversion inconsistencies.

 ### Settlement Engine HTTP API